rusiqe/Prisma_Tau/Using_Next.js_and_Prisma_Accelerate.md

 ## Conclusion

 This setup gives you a solid foundation for building modern database applications with Prisma.
-The sample code contained in (the article's repository)[/Prisma_Tau/toptimize] will include some playful attempts at building up more queries to explore the combination of ORM capabilities, connection pooling, and real-time events.
+The sample code contained in [the article's repository](https://github.com/rusiqe/Prisma_Tau/tree/main) will include some playful attempts at building up more queries to explore the combination of ORM capabilities, connection pooling, and real-time events.

 Here's hoping it opens up endless possibilities for your projects.